SHMF1385/youtube2dideo/README.md

 * `--check` : checks if the link is not broken (by sending a request to the server)
 * `--open-in-browser` : opens the generated link in your default browser
+* `--download` : downloads the video using youtube-dl

 ### Special thanks to:
 [MSKF](https://github.com/mskf1383)